 Increase to 2 capsules per day starting with the third week.

 It is important that you start this product slowly in order to reduce the risk or severity of die-off or gut-healing actions.

 These are the dosing instructions from the MegaSporeBiotic website.
 Note the possible side effects and how it is recommended that you deal with them:

 The pros of this probiotic supplement as I see them are:

-The cons of this probiotic supplement as I see them are:
+There aren't many cons of this probiotic supplement as I see them:

-Only you and your chosen healthcare professional can decide if this probiotic supplement is right for you.
-It is free of most allergens, is shelf-stable and is a potent supplement of Bacillus species.
+I can recommend if this probiotic supplement is right for you.
+It is free of allergens, is shelf-stable and is a potent supplement of Bacillus species.

 Since Bacillus are relatively transient microbes in the gastrointestinal tract, if you decide to take this supplement, I would combine it with these: